autoSteve/ha-solcast-solar/ADVOPTIONS.md

 Possible values: boolean `true`/`false` (default `false`)

-Default limiting behaviour is that whenever export limiting of generation is seen (either by export limit detection, or manual limiting by using the entity `solcast_suppress_auto_dampening`) then all intervals of generation will be ignored over the period defined by `automated_dampening_model_days`, which is `14` by default.
+Default limiting behaviour is that whenever export limiting of generation is seen (either by export limit detection, or manual limiting by using the entity `solcast_suppress_auto_dampening`) then all of the same intervals of generation will be ignored over the period defined by `automated_dampening_model_days`, which is `14` by default.

-Said another way, the default behaviour is that if there is limiting detected for any interval on any day, then that interval will be ignored for every day of the past fourteen days.
+Said another way, the default behaviour is that if there is limiting detected for any interval on any day, then that interval will be ignored for every day of the past fourteen days unless this option is enabled.

 Set this option to `true` to prevent this behaviour.